 Midway during my dinner, two performers appeared by the beach to start what was to become an incredible fire show.
 I literally stopped eating to witness swirling torches, fire eating and some other amazing stunts.
 All the other guests were similarly engrossed to the spectacle.

 Breakfast on the other hand is served at Amber which doubles as a Thai restaurant for lunch and dinner.
 The morning offerings are consistent with Intercontinental properties elsewhere, with defined sections for pastries, hot items, eggs, Asian dishes and fruits.
 Some of the juices here are served freshly squeezed so I do recommend having those when dining here.

 As with my experience in other Intercontinental hotels, it’s possible to order off-menu items as well.
 I chose to have Eggs Benedict which the chef whipped up for me in no time.

 Without skipping a beat, the Intercontinental Samui Baan Taling Ngam left me deeply impressed and it is no wonder this marvelous plot of land was chosen as the site of Koh Samui’s first luxury property.
 IHG’s management has brought with it world-class service standards, award-winning chefs and a hard product that is simply one to remember.
 The staff members were very eager to please and I could see them genuinely interacting with guests rather than the usual nod or acknowledgement that one encounters elsewhere.
 Simply put -it is very easy to spend a couple of days here without ever wanting to leave and such were my sentiments during my stay.
 I would hope to go back!

-Book direct with Intercontinental Samui Baan Taling Ngam here
+Reservations: Compare the best prices for Intercontinental Samui Baan Taling Ngam here

 You can also check out the Anantara Lawana Koh Samui Resort which is near the airport.
 Review here.